Shall I compare thee to a summer’s day?

 If the blade is wavy (rare) or banana-shaped (convex), your plan needs to take those details into account.

-The first point often ignored is that the majority of the metal I need to waste is usually located to the right and left of the itoura land nearest the cutting edge, not the full length of the blade, so there is little benefit to grinding the entire ura.
+The first point often overlooked or ignored is that the majority of the metal I need to waste is usually located to the right and left of the itoura land nearest the cutting edge, not the full length of the blade, so there is little benefit to grinding the entire ura.

 The second point is that the side lands are thin as a blade of grass and will abrade very quickly with almost no effort.
 Besides, without using large plates and stones, it is very difficult to work the blade’s full length accurately without wearing steps into the side lands anyway.